rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 #### PUT /v1/drives/`<sn>` {"use": <"access" | "controlPath" | "verification">}
-where `<sn>` is taken from one of the drives returned by GET /v1/drives
 ```
 curl -k -H "Content-Type: application/json" -X PUT  https://192.0.2.0/web/api/v1/drives/drive_F1C2R4 -b cookies.txt -d "{"use":\"access"\"}"
 ```